jeffreylanters/unity-tweens/README.md

 # Documentation

-This module is benchmarked against LeanTween and ITween and beats both in Unity 2020.1 with running 1000 complex tweens simulataniously.
-The power and speed you expect get other tweening engines, with strictly typed, clean and ease-to-use options for all use cases.
+This module is benchmarked against other great tweening libraries LeanTween and ITween and outperforms both while running 1000 complex tweens simulataniously.
+The power and speed you expect, with a modern strictly typed API, clean and ease-to-use options for all your tweening needs.

 - [Getting Started](#getting-started) - Code examples on how to create your first Tween